Pattern: Layered Impact Navigation

 Application: Questions to Consider

-Where does your organization currently stop.
+Where does your current experience stop.
 At scale, or at explanation?

-Can users move from a high-level view of impact into specific, localized examples of the work?
+Can users move from a high-level view of impact into specific, localized examples?

-How clearly do you show the process behind your outcomes, not just the results themselves?
+Do you show the process behind your outcomes, or only the results?